-Although SMS language has grown more popular recently, it’s certainly not a new invention.
-People have been looking for ways to abbreviate long phrases and communicate more efficiently for hundreds of years.
+The use of SMS language has exploded in the past several years.
+But it’s not a new invention.
+People have been looking for ways to shorten long phrases and communicate more quickly for hundreds of years.

-SMS language also helps users to type less and communicate faster.
-Often, SMS language messages can mean more than one thing, so users must interpret the intended meaning from the context of the message.
+The goal of SMS language is to use the fewest number of characters possible.
+It also helps users to type less and communicate faster.
+Often, SMS language messages can mean more than one thing.
+Users must interpret the intended meaning from the context of the message.